What is a Kidney Injury?

 Wound and Skin Care

-Your child may shower or take a bath, but he / she may need help for several days after going home.
+Your child may shower or take a bath, but they may need help for several days after going home.

 If you child has had surgery, check with your trauma surgery provider about taking a shower or bath.
 Follow instructions given by your trauma surgery provider regarding any other injuries or wounds.

 Activity After a Kidney Injury

 Your child does not need to stay in bed but should walk and play quietly while they heal.
-They may return to school in one to two weeks, but your child will be on strict activity restrictions for some time.
-Strict activity restrictions include no gym, running, competitive / contact sports, activities with wheels, or any activity in which both feet leave the ground at the same time.
-After the initial strict activity time period, he / she should not participate in any competitive / contact sports until instructed by the trauma surgery provider.
+They may return to school in two to seven days, but your child will be on strict activity restrictions for some time.
+Strict activity restrictions include no gym, running, activities with wheels, or any activity in which both feet leave the ground at the same time.
+Your child should not participate in any competitive / contact sports until the activity restriction time period is complete.
 The length of activity restrictions will depend on the grade of the kidney injury.

 Returning to Daycare or School

 Your child may require some time off school to be at home to rest.
 Your trauma surgery provider will give you recommendations regarding going back to school.
 If surgery was needed or your child has other injuries, they may be out of school longer.
-At school, your child should not be taking gym class until your trauma surgery provider says it's okay.
-Your child should leave class five minutes before the other students, to avoid bumping into other children in the halls.
-Your child should not carry or lift more than one to two textbooks at a time, even if he / she carries a book bag or backpack.
+At school, your child should not be taking gym class until the activity restriction time period is complete.

 When to Call Your Trauma Surgery Provider